Who is this article for?

 Automatically mount the drive upon login

-If you have a NAS drive that you wish to back up or use as a backup destination, set it to automatically mount each time you sign in to the computer.
+If you have a NAS drive that you want to back up or use as a backup destination, set it to automatically mount each time you sign in to the computer.

 - Open System Preferences.

 - Select Users and Groups.

 Older versions of Mac operating systems may list this as Accounts.

 - Select Login Items.